A to Z List

 A residential computer network service exclusively for students living on-campus.

 Clicking with the right mouse button.
-This will open a menu with various actions that can be conducted on the item clicked, such as copying, saving, or pasting.
+This will open a menu with various actions that can be conducted on the item clicked.
+These actions can include copying, saving, pasting, etc.

 State-wide online degree program governed under the Tennessee Board of Regents.